JeffGiroux/f5_terraform/GCP/Standalone/README.md

 # Deploying BIG-IP VE in Google GCP - Standalone Two NICs

 ***To do:***
-1. Password is currently randomly generated and stored in TF state file.
+1. Password is currently visible in VM metadata startup script within GCP console.
 This is not secure for production use.
 2. Move networking to DO.
 Add app with AS3.
 Add analytics with TS.

 ## Contents